0xSero/partisia-docs/docs/node-operations/reader-node-on-vps.md

 docker-compose up -d
 ````

-This should pull the latest image and start the reader node in the background.
-If the command was executed successfully
+If the command is successful it will pull the latest image and start the reader node in the background.
-it won't print anything.
 To verify that the node is running, run:

 ````bash
 docker logs -f pbc-mainnet
 ````

-This should print a bunch of log statements.
+This will print your log statements.
 All the timestamps are
 in [UTC](https://en.wikipedia.org/wiki/Coordinated_Universal_Time) and can therefore be offset several hours from your
 local time.